Yeshivat-Torat-Shraga/YTS-App/README.md

 ## Are you going to make an Android version?
 ~Due to the nature of such a project, we currently cannot afford the time to do so.
-However, we are considering taking it up over the summer.~ no
+However, we are considering taking it up over the summer.~ ~no~
+Yup!
+Its in the works, set to be released in November.

 ## I was looking through your code and I found something that I really liked.
 Can I copy it?
 That's a good question.
 We have not yet added a licence for this repository,